menu

 GroupTemplate

-Gets or sets the template design and assigns it to the group headers present in the popup list.
+Gets or sets the template for customizing group headers in the dropdown list.

 Declaration